MarioIannotta/LoadingPlaceholderView/README.md

 `LoadingPlaceholderView` extracts all the subviews that conforms the protocol `Coverable` from `viewToCover` and then creates an animated gradient layer combining all the `coverablePath` provided by each of those subviews.

 # Setup
-Add `pod 'LoadingPlaceholderView'` to your Podfile or copy the content of  the `LoadingPlaceholderView` folder into your project
+Add `SPM 'LoadingPlaceholderView'` to your project

 # How to use
 1. Create an instance of `LoadingPlaceholderView`